Just a few years ago, Istanbul was one of the world’s creative capitals, a buzzing hive where visual artists, writers and filmmakers mingled.

 – Hope amid the gloom –

 While many see the creative situation as bleak, they carry on, meeting in the lively Beyoglu district on Istanbul’s European side with its galleries, hip cafes and walls covered with street art.

 “I think I should work so much, tomorrow might be too late,” said Ogrenci.
-“Sometimes I feel like I might lose my freedom very soon or I’m going to die.”
+“Sometimes I feel like I might loose my freedom very soon or I’m going to die.”